-4.2.1.8 Infrastructure
+4.2.1.7 Infrastructure

 Describe and show on suitably-scaled maps the location and owners or custodians of all infrastructure and easements on the potentially affected land, including roads and road reserves, railways and rail reserves, stock routes, and power lines.
+Provide an assessment of the condition of existing infrastructure on site.
 Indicate the locations of any buried gas or water pipelines, power lines, or telecommunication cables.
 Describe the environmental values affected by the existing infrastructure.

-4.2.1.9 Environmentally sensitive areas
+4.2.1.8 Environmentally sensitive areas